theandyb/BRIDGES_redo/README.md

 For each sub-type, we aggregate all the data needed to fit the models at each flanking position.
 Each position will have a table, and each nucleotide will have a value for singleton counts, control distribution counts, and genome-wide counts.
 We will also compute expectations for the singletons based on rates from the control and genome-wide counts, and use these expectations to compute chi-square residuals (which we can then sum across the nucleotides to obtain the chi-square goodness of fit statistic for that position).

 This is done by the script `step7_single_position_models.R`

+# Step 8: Generate Two Position Count Tables

+For each sub-type and pair of positions, we obtain the 16 counts for the singletons, controls, and genome-wide background rate.
+This is done by the script `step8_2pos_batch.sh`